Anees-ur-Rehman-1/DevOps-repo/week 02/XP.md

 XP is different from traditional approaches to software development, and the way some of its practices should be implemented might not be obvious.
 So, it’s important that your organization and team members are ready to embrace change.
 It’s also worth inviting an experienced coach if you don’t have previous involvement with XP.
 ### Customer participation
 As XP requires customers, developers and managers to work side-by-side, make sure your client is always available to provide input until a project ends.
             Agility principles are becoming increasingly popular as they prove their effectiveness.
-Even though extreme programming is not the most widespread methodology, it offers a lot of sensible practices that can benefit software development and are worth considering for implementation in your projects.
+Even though extreme programming is not the most widespread methodology, it offers a lot of sensible practices that can benefit software development and are worth considering for implementation in your projects